 Running a migration

 - The batch file will run and your Wordpress content will be translated into the appropriate content type in SiteFarm based on your configuration choices.
-When complete, you will be returned to the Migration Overview dashboard to select another file to import, or you can go to your Shortcuts » All content screen to begin reviewing your new content.
+When complete, you will see a notification with the amount of items processed.
+To return to the Migration Overview dashboard to select another file to import, click on Migration Overview on top of the page.
+Or you can go to your Shortcuts » All content screen to begin reviewing your new content.